MNLierman/MNLiermans-Asus-Merlin-Scripts/README.md

 # MNLierman's Wireless Router Scripts
-## Scripts for Routers, Including Those Running Asus WRT / Merlin
+## Scripts for Routers, Including Those Running Asus WRT, Merlin, and DDWRT
-I'm sharing my growing collection of scripts I've written for Asus routers, specifically those running Merlin, but they can be utilized on nearly any router.
+I'm sharing my growing collection of scripts I've written for wireless routers, including those running DDWRT and Asus / Merlin, they can be utilized on nearly any router.
 These scripts are designed to enhance performance, add new features, and make life easier and more enjoyable.

 **Disclaimer: Use at your own risk!
 I may have put a lot of effort and time into what I've shared, but if my scripts turn your router into a molten heap of plastic, that’s on you.
 I provide these scripts with _zero_ warranties or promises.
 Proceed with caution and a fire extinguisher nearby! 🧯**